Jomprii/Wastewise/README.md

 ## **Description**

 WasteWise is an IoT‑powered automatic waste‑sorting garbage bin system.
 This mobile app is designed for maintenance staff to monitor bin levels, enabling efficient waste collection.
-Each bin uses two IR proximity sensors; when they are triggered for more than 5 seconds, the bin status is set to Full.
+Each bin uses IR proximity sensor; when they are triggered for more than 5 seconds, the bin status is set to Full.
 The app refreshes the status every 3 seconds to display the current state (Empty or Full).

 ## **Features**